Memory Overview

 // To start a NEW conversation each time (or for single-turn interactions):

-// Omit conversationId; a new one is generated automatically.
+// Omit conversationId; VoltAgent generates a new one for each call.

 const response1 = await agent.generateText("Help with account setup", { userId: "user-123" });